serine/bdsSyntaxHighlight/README.md

 Here is by the way how colors look for me using `molokai` colorsheme ![vimSyntaxKeywords-molokai](supplementary/vimSyntaxKeywords-molokai.png)

-So if you have any suggestions and/or other comments on the plugin please don't hesitate to raise and issue or flick me email.
+So if you have any suggestions and/or other comments on the plugin please don't hesitate to raise an issue or flick me email.

 ----------------------------------------------------------------------------------------------------